adeeplearn/adeeplearn/README.md

 ### Hi there 👋 , I’m Galang

 - :eyes: I’m interested in Cloud Engineer
-- 🌱 I’m currently enthusiastic about Golang and Kotlin
+- 🌱 I’m currently enthusiastic about Golang
 - 📫 We can stay in touch on : twitter @gadipuranto

 <!--